-He referenced a piece by Cody Delistraty in the Paris Review which itself referenced Picasso’s granddaughter Marina Picasso.
-In her memoirs, she opened up about how her family struggling under the shadow of his artistry.
+This piece by Cody Delistraty in the Paris Review referenced Picasso’s granddaughter Marina Picasso, who wrote in her memoirs about how her family struggling under the shadow of his artistry.
 “He needed blood to sign each of his paintings: my father’s blood, my brother’s, my mother’s, my grandmother’s, and mine.
 He needed the blood of those who loved him.”
 Many family members and women close to him (former wives and mistresses) killed themselves after his death.
 His actions towards women were abhorrent.

 “Women are machines for suffering […] For me there are only two kinds of women, goddesses and doormats.”